Mugambi645/django-react-authentication/README.md

 # django-react-authentication

-> Django-react authentication made possibly using django-rest framework and simplejwt.
+> Django-react authentication made possible with django-rest framework and simplejwt.
 >
 > Built with react & Django